 - 1 small red onion thinly sliced

-- 3 Tbsp granulated sugar or equivalent sweetener of choice
+- 3 tablespoon granulated sugar or equivalent sweetener of choice

-- 1 Tbsp white balsamic or rice wine vinegar
+- 1 tablespoon white balsamic or rice wine vinegar

-- 1 tsp salt or garlic salt omit garlic powder if using garlic salt
+- 1 teaspoon salt or garlic salt omit garlic powder if using garlic salt

-- 1 8-oz can crushed pineapple, well drained
+- 1 8 oz crushed pineapple, well drained

 - Snipped fresh chives for garnishing optional